selenaqian/sanborn-maps-navigator/README.md

 ### Newspaper Navigator Dataset

 A dataset containing visual information pulled from the 16,358,041 historic newspaper pages in [Chronicling America](https://chroniclingamerica.loc.gov/).
 This content was identified using machine learning to find photos, illustrations, maps, cartoons, editorial cartoons, headlines, and ads.
-The Sanborn Maps Navigator project currently draws only from the photos, but there's much more out there to explore.
+The Sanborn Maps Navigator project currently draws from the 1,494,585 photos from newspapers published in the locations of the maps.
+There's still much more out there to explore.

 For more and to see the full datasets, go to the [Newspaper Navigator page](https://news-navigator.labs.loc.gov/).